1ssb/Image-Randomer/README.md

 # Image Randomiser: A Method to optimize samples using a downsampling and Langevin annealing using JS Divergence.

-# Function is GPU optimized so as to make sure that the operations are well optimized.

-# Code by 1ssb.

-# Image Processing with Langevin Dynamics

 This repository contains a Python script that uses Langevin dynamics to process a set of images and save a sample of the optimal images to a destination directory.

 ## Overview